Tag Archives: Molly Ringwald

 Grade: B

-While recently re-watching a string of John Hughes-produced or directed films from the 1980s I set upon them with fresh eyes.
-Some scenes or themes that worked in the mid-1980s would be inappropriate in a more sensitive and post-Me Too! movement.
+While recently re-watching a string of John Hughes-produced or directed films from the 1980s, I set upon them with fresh eyes.

 Hughes, of course, was the king of the teen angst, coming-of-age, romantic comedies that usually starred Molly Ringwald.

-Sixteen Candles, Hughes’s first directorial effort was released in 1984 and launched him to superstardom and immense popularity.
+Sixteen Candles, Hughes’s first directorial effort, was released in 1984 and launched him to superstardom and immense popularity.
 Films like The Breakfast Club (1985) and Pretty in Pink (1986) would follow to much acclaim.

 Already angst-ridden Samantha (Molly Ringwald) wakes up on the morning of her sixteenth birthday to find her busy family has completely forgotten her special day.